 Brown freckles and pigment treatment

-The most common pigmentation problems are in the form of freckles, brown age spots and redness.
+The most common pigmentation problems are in the form of freckles, and brown age spots.
 The body tries to protect itself from sun damage (UV radiation) by producing more melanin, which is the brown pigment in the skin.

 How does Laser / IPL work ?

 Lasers and Intense Pulsed Light (IPL) devices have been used with great success to remove pigmented areas on the skin.
 Using this state-of-the-art technology,charged energy light is selectively emitted to affected areas to be absorbed by the pigmented areas, sparing the normal surrounding skin.

 What are the benefits of Laser / IPL?